The Forgotten Front; the Battles of the Isonzo

 In August 1916, during the sixth battle, the Italian army finally managed to conquer Gorizia.
 However, this was as far as they came.

-In the Twelfth Battle, also called the Miracle of kobarid or the Battle at Carpetto (Itlaian for Kobarid), the Austria-Hungarian troops were massively supplemented with fresher German troops and much needed equipment.
-In that battle, raging from October 24 ttrough November 9, 1917.
+In the Twelfth Battle, also called the Miracle of Kobarid or the Battle at Carpetto (Italian for Kobarid), the Austria-Hungarian troops were massively supplemented with fresher German troops and much needed equipment.
+In that battle, raging from October 24 trough November 9, 1917.
 The Central forces for the first time at that front attacked, and smashed through the Italian lines.
-The attack started with a massive bombardment of Italian trenches with poisen gas and normal artillerie.
+The attack started with a massive bombardment of Italian trenches with poison gas and normal artillery.
 The Central forces rolled the depleted and exhausted Italians back and routed them out of the mountains into the Italian flat land.
 Only at the river Piava did the Central forces stopped, more than 70 kms western from the Isonzo front.

 Copyright: to the best of our knowledge, the images used here are free of copyright in public domain.